clurix/hello-world/README.md

 # hello-world
 first repository

-This is a tutorial on how to use GitHub
+This is a tutorial on how to make changes to files in GitHub